-Another important function of The Chapel is to discuss issues and logistics related to stocking a history-intensive eCommerce venue now in the process of final development and testing:
+Another important function of The Chapel is to discuss issues and logistics related to stocking an eCommerce venue with historically documented fonts:

-- The THP Marketplace serves type historians and discriminating collectors with authentic revivals.
+- The THP Bazaar serves type-history educators/scholars and discriminating collectors with authentic revivals and other historical fonts.

-- Patronage helps to support the continued work of these very special font developers as well as THP research and publications.
+- Patronage helps to support the continued work of font developers dedicated to preservation as well as THP research and publications.

 Everyone interested in research and/or revivals of pre-digital types is cordially invited to view discussions and attachments.
 Only registered Chapel Members may post or upload images.
 Please join us!

-- Square One.
-An overview of THP revivals tracks projects completed, in progress or proposed by Partners.
-Unfortunately, the forum interface does not support display of this indispensable tool.
-Instead, a link to it appears at the top of every page.
+- THP Revival Projects.
+An overview of THP revivals tracks projects completed, in progress or proposed by THP Partners.
+A link to it appears at the top of every page.

 - Topics.
-Anticipated topics outlined in the navigation sidebar on the right are starting points for new ones initiated by Chapel Members.
-Forum Moderators add appropriate topics to the Status Chart, tag and organize them for future reference.
+Anticipated topics are outlined in the navigation sidebar on the right.
+They are starting points for new ones initiated by Chapel Members.
+Forum Moderators add appropriate topics to the Revival Status Chart, tag and organize them for future reference.

 - Quote.
 To address a specific passage in a thread, select [highlight] it and then click “Quote.”
 The desired text will be copied to the “reply” panel for a point-by-point response.

 - Privacy.
-If your post is confidential, check the “Set as private reply” option.
+If your post is confidential, enable the “Set as private reply” checkbox.
 Until/unless you authorize general publication, it will be read only by the Forum Moderator and/or THP.

 - Editing.
 You may edit your post until 60 minutes after first submitting it.